What is Diversity and Why is it Important in Redefining the Beauty Industry?

 “Diversity” is defined as the condition of having or being composed of differing elements, and the inclusion of people of different races, cultures, etc., in a group or organization.
 Diversity in the workplace, universities, and other circles of interaction is crucial because it encourages healthy conversations that we would otherwise not have made.
 According to Google, society is going in the right direction, stating that by 2025, workers from underrepresented groups would fill 30% of leadership positions.
 And by 2044, current minority groups will reach majority status.

-When we talk about diversity in beauty, we mean having proper representation of the skin colors, skin types, and skin issues, not to mention the different genders, sexual orientations, ages, shapes, and sizes of the individuals that contribute to this multibillion-dollar industry.
+When we talk about , we mean having proper representation of the skin colors, skin types, and skin issues, not to mention the , sexual orientations, ages, shapes, and sizes of the individuals that contribute to this multibillion-dollar industry.
 Since beauty brands mainly deal with physical appearances, it’s only fair to provide equal representation to the many different-looking people in the world.

 The Role of Diversity in Redefining Beauty Standards